 As a classically trained dancer, Catherine accumulated many injuries, which fostered her natural curiosity about how the human body works.
-At age 12, her physical therapists identified hypermobility as a likely cause of frequent aches and pains, and introduced her to Pilates to help her find physical stability.
+At age 12, her physical therapists identified hypermobility as a likely cause of frequent aches and pains, and introduced her to Pilates to help me find physical stability.
 She also turned to yoga as a means of conditioning while injured and unable to dance in her teens.

 At Wake Forest University, she was awarded a scholarship and earned awards for dance performance and choreography.
 After graduation, she danced professionally for several small dance companies while teaching Pilates and earning a certificate in Personal Training.
 A low back injury ended her dance career, but she continued teaching Pilates and training clients and eventually added fitness certifications in spinning, yoga, pelvic floor and prenatal exercise.